10 – No Trains to Heaven

 Other notable figures were the founding lineup, including guitarist late Ian Parkin, drummer Nicholas Chatterton-Dew, keyboardist Richard Brown, and bassist and vocalist Robert Bryan.
-The band Be-Bop Deluxe was compared to David Bowie, something that Bill Nelson disliked for the fans.
+The band Be-Bop Deluxe was compared to David Bowie, something Bill Nelson disliked for the fans.
 Sadly, it is this artistic restlessness that eventually led to the disbandment of the band.
 Bill Nelson would, however, go ahead and pursue a less commercial path of expression.
 Here are the top 10 Be-Bop Deluxe songs that are worth listening to for every rock fan.

 # 10 – No Trains to Heaven